Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 .. attention:: Do **not** use in new drivers!
              See: :ref:`legacy_dvb_decoder_notes`

-This ioctl call clears all video buffers in the driver and in the decoder hardware.
+This ioctl call clears all video buffers in the woke driver and in the decoder hardware.

 Return Value
 ~~~~~~~~~~~~

-On success 0 is returned, on error -1 and the ``errno`` variable is set
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set
 appropriately.
 The generic error codes are described at the
 :ref:`Generic Error Codes <gen-errors>` chapter.